In this blog post, I present three different approaches for incorporating speech recognition into a web app, specifically an Ionic app.

 The example I present here runs on Edge, Firefox, and Chrome on a Windows computer.
 I haven't tested Safari, but version 11 has a WebRTC implementation, so I guess the example should work on Apple's browser too.

 Unlike the other two examples, the application has to handle starting and stopping the recording manually.
-For that, the method uses a boolean instance variable and set it to true when the recording is running.
-The user then has to click on the Stop button when he is finished speaking.
+For that, the method uses a boolean instance variable and sets it to true when the recording is running.
+The user then needs to click the Stop button when they are finished speaking.

 async searchGoogleCloudSpeech(): Promise<void> {